 Within that decade it became, to say the least, a perilously unstable time in the world.
 Mutually Assured Destruction, M.A.D, was the only thing keeping a nuclear exchange in check.

-Nuclear testing by the U.S. during that time was first done on the Pacific Island atolls of the Marshall Islands, Bikini and Enewetak.
+Nuclear testing by the U.S. in its early days was first done on the Pacific Island atolls of the Marshall Islands, Bikini and Enewetak.
 The main concern then was to test detonations away from populated areas.

 It was soon realized there was a need for more secrecy and logistically, a safer place for these test.
-That's where the Nevada Test Site came into the picture.
+That's when the Nevada Test Site came into the picture.

 It was in January of 1951 and no one in Las Vegas was informed of what was about to commence.

-There was a panic and uproar by city officials, casino owners and businessmen fearing that it would destroy the city’s tourism.
+There was a panic and uproar by city officials, businessmen and casino owners fearing it would destroy the city’s tourism.
+But guess what?

 The test were roughly 75 miles away but people from as far away as 100 miles could feel and see the effects.